AI Game Master vs ChatGPT: Why a Dedicated RPG AI Wins

 Tabletop RPGs are fundamentally social.
 ChatGPT is a one-on-one conversation.
 There is no shared game state, no turn management across multiple players, and no way to coordinate a party of adventurers.
 Some people paste multiple characters into the prompt, but that is a workaround that collapses quickly.

-What a Dedicated AI Game Master Actually Does
+What does a dedicated AI Game Master actually do?

 A purpose-built AI Game Master platform takes the creative power of large language models and wraps it in a real game engine.
 The AI handles narrative and roleplay.
 The engine handles everything else.